 - 15.9 million children lived in food insecure households in 2012.[ii]

-- 20% or more of the child population in 37 states and D.C. lived in food insecure households in 2011, according to the most recent data available.
-New Mexico (30.6%) and the District of Columbia (30.0%) had the highest rates of children in households without consistent access to food.[iii]
+- 20 percent or more of the child population in 37 states and D.C. lived in food insecure households in 2012, according to the most recent data available.
+New Mexico (29%) and Mississippi (29%) had the highest rates of children in households without consistent access to food.[iii]

-- In 2011, the top five states with the highest rate of food insecure children under 18 are New Mexico, the District of Columbia, Arizona, Oregon, and Georgia.[iv]
+- In 2012, the top five states with the highest rate of food insecure children under 18 are New Mexico, Mississippi, Arizona, Georgia, and Nevada.[iv]

-- In 2011, the top five states with the lowest rate of food insecure children under 18 are North Dakota, New Hampshire, Massachusetts, Virginia, and Minnesota.[v]
+- In 2012, the top five states with the lowest rate of food insecure children under 18 are North Dakota, Minnesota, Virginia, New Hampshire, and Massachusetts.[v]

-- Nearly 14 million children are estimated to be served by Feeding America, over 3 million of which are ages 5 and under.[vi]
+- Twelve million children are estimated to be served by Feeding America, over 3.5 million of which are ages 5 and under.[vi]

 - Proper nutrition is vital to the growth and development of children.
-62 percent of client households with children under the age of 18 reported participating in the National School Lunch Program, but only 14 percent reported having a child participate in a summer feeding program that provides free food when school is out.[vii]
+While almost all (94%) of client households with school-aged children (ages 5-18) report participating in the National School Lunch Program, only 46 percent report participating in the School Breakfast Program.[vii]

-- 54 percent of client households with children under the age of 3 participated in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[viii]
+- Nearly one in four (24%) client households with children report participation in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[viii]

 Participation in Federal Nutrition Programs

-- In fiscal year 2011, 47 percent of all SNAP households contained children.[xi]
+- In fiscal year 2012, 45 percent of all SNAP participants were children under age 18.[x]

-- During the 2012 federal fiscal year, more than 31 million low-income children received free or reduced-price meals daily through the National School Lunch Program.[xii]
-Unfortunately, in 2012 less than 2.5 million children participated daily in the Summer Food Service Program.[xiii]
+- During the 2013 federal fiscal year, more than 21.5 million low-income children received free or reduced-price meals daily through the National School Lunch Program.[xi]
+Unfortunately, in 2013 less than 2.5 million children participated daily in the Summer Food Service Program.[xii]